Regularity of limit sets of Anosov representations: Anosov representations

 \subsection{Gromov geodesic flow space}

-In their proof of Theorem \ref{thm:SV_char_of_Anosov}, Bochi et al. \cite{BPS2016} gave a description of Anosov representations using dominated splittings.
-Our next goal is to give this description.
+In their proof of Theorem \ref{thm:SV_char_of_Anosov}, Bochi, Potrie, and Sambarino \cite{BPS2016} gave a characterization of Anosov representations using dominated splittings, which we now describe.
 To do so, we recall the definition of the flow space of a hyperbolic group, and state some of their well-known properties.
 For more details, see for instance~\cite{Gromov1987},~\cite{C1994}, or~\cite{M1991}.